-It’s normal for your heating system to let off a little bit of gas when it starts up, so you might get a gas smell from your furnace.
+It’s normal for your heating system to let off a little bit of gas when it turns on, so you might get a gas smell from your furnace.
 But it’s not typical to be smelling natural gas or rotten eggs throughout your home on a regular basis.

 Cause: Gas Leak

-If your furnace smells like gas continuously, shut it down.
+If your furnace smells like gas frequently, turn it off.
 If you know where your main gas supply valve is, shut that off too.
-Then contact the gas company and us for help.
+Then contact the gas company and us for assistance.

 4. Furnace Smells Like Sewer